Yippee! Passed the (laborious) IR Theory Exams

 IR exams are held only at the CAA’s Gatwick offices, every 2 months on a single day.
 They used to stretch across two days, but in 2012 they streamlined the arrangements to fit them all in.
 Very few people would sit the whole set in a single day (it has been done), so you find that there is a mix of students sitting in the lobby throughout the day, brushing up with the question bank.
 There’s also a very nice canteen upstairs on the top floor available for coffee, lunch and tea.

-Since it’s about 2.5 hours to drive to Gatwick, I chose to drive up the evening before and stay overnight just around the corner.
+Since it’s about 2.5 hours to drive to Gatwick, I chose to drive up the evening before and stay overnight at an Ibis hotel just around the corner.
 Traffic in that part of the country can be unpredictable, and one student arrived at just the very last minute to get in.
 On arrival, there is plenty of free visitor parking.
 The security desk was expecting me and gave me a badge, passing through the barriers into a large, light atrium with sofas where you wait to be called for each exam.
 I met up again with the students I’d seen at the groundschool session a couple of days earlier – there is quite a mix of backgrounds involved, perhaps half recreational (typically white collar professionals) and half commercial (resitting exams to get the EASA licence, some of whom were very experienced).
 I’d say less than half owned their own aircraft – many like me rented or flew commercially.

 The exams are run by a very professional invigilator team, who were polite and helpful, but strict.
 The room was set out with those rows and rows of bare and simple desks that you recall from school or student exams many years ago.
 It brought back memories of my last set of exams (some professional qualifications I’d taken about 5 years ago).
 After leaving our laptops/iPads/mobile phones and other excess baggage out of reach, we had been allocated a specific desk for all of our exams through the day.
 We had to provide photo-id (passport, driving licence) which was checked during the exam.
 The exam papers were handed out, then the usual filling in of our details and we were off.
 Answers are all multi-choice by marking a computer readable form with crosses.